christianbolinas/zeroknowledge/_posts/2025-05-10-deepfeatureengineering.md

 ![A handwritten 5]({{ site.baseurl }}/assets/images/5.png)

 I'm not going to use my internship's data because it's not mine to show off on the internet, but like MNIST, the data was noisy and featured interactions between features (columns) that affected a datapoint's label.
 In a handwritten digit, the pixels' values _also_ interact with each other to change what digit an image represents.
 For that reason, I think MNIST is a good proxy for my internship data: both have complex relationships between input variables that affect the response.
 While the internship data had 90,000 features per datapoint and 2,000 datapoints, making it even messier than the image data we'll be working with today, I think it's a reasonable proxy that doesn't require spending too much time wrangling.

+> Also, the internship task had a much less well-defined goal.
+It was more anomaly detection-ish than anything.

 # Methodology
 Our methodology is going to be: